Can you answer “yes” to the following questions? If so, then Medicare Supplement Plan G may be the plan for you!

 Plan G is the second most popular because it offers benefits very close to Plan F, but is more affordable.
 After you pay an annual deductible it offers full coverage…just like a Plan F. Budget conscious Medicare beneficiaries who like the sound of “full coverage” are often drawn to Plan G.

-The only difference between Plan G and Plan F is the Part B annual deductible ($203 in 2021).
-Plan G enrollees are responsible for paying the Part B deductible each year.
-In return, Plan G monthly premiums are lower than Plan F. The lower monthly premiums can add up to a nice annual savings.
+The only difference between Plan G and Plan F relates to the Part B annual deductible ($203 in 2021).
+Plan G enrollees have to pay the Part B deductible if they use any Part B services.
+Because of this cost sharing, Plan G monthly premiums are lower than Plan F. The lower monthly premiums can add up to a nice annual savings.

 Let’s look at three components to evaluate the merits of Plan G. Those components are 1) monthly premium, 2) coverage and 3) historic rate increases.